MaxLap/activerecord_where_assoc/README.md

   * Hash, String: These are passed directly to `#where`.
   * Array: Should be \[string_of_conditions, bind1, bind2\], passed directly to `#where`.
   * Symbol: passed to `#send`, this is a shortcut to easily use scopes
 * A block can also be passed.
-It receives a relation on the association after all the conditions have been applied (association's scopes, default_scope, second parameter of the method).
+It can add conditions on the association's relation after all the conditions have been applied (association's scopes, default_scope, second parameter of the method).
+  The block either:
+  * Receive no arugment, in that case self is set to the relation
-  The block should return the new relation to use or `nil` to do as if there were no blocks
+  * Receive arguments, in that case, the block is called with the relation as first parameter The block should return the new relation to use or `nil` to do as if there were no blocks

 ### `#where_assoc_count`